2023 Marshallese general election

 General elections were held in the Marshall Islands on 20 November 2023.

 Electoral system

 The 33 members of the Nitijeļā are elected in 19 single-member constituencies via first-past-the-post voting and five multi-member constituencies of between two and five seats via plurality block voting.
-The President is indirectly elected by the Nitijeļā from among its members.
+The President is elected by the Nitijeļā from among its members.

 Results

 Complete vote tabulation did not begin until 5 December, due to Marshallese law permitting postal ballots postmarked prior to the election to arrive and be counted up to 14 days after election day.
 On 27 November, preliminary results not including postal ballots indicated substantial turnover in the Nitijeļā with as many as one third of parliamentary seats turning over to new members, including that of speaker Kenneth Kedi.

 On 12 December, the RMI Election Administration issued "final unofficial" results, beginning a 14-day period in which the results can be challenged before being declared "final official".
 Official results were confirmed on 27 December.
 Incumbent candidates were defeated in 13 of the 33 seats in the Nitijeļā, confirming the loss of speaker Kedi as well as those of Vice Speaker Peterson Jibas and government ministers John Silk and Casten Nemra.
 Four women were elected, the most ever.

 Majuro candidate Yolanda Lodge-Ned filed a recount petition regarding her loss to Stephen Phillip.
 Lodge-Ned's petition was rejected by Chief Electoral Officer Ben Kiluwe, Kiluwe arguing that the 17-vote loss was a "wide margin".